jarppiko/ansible-role-exim4/README.md

 This is a simple server for one domain, listening on both SMTP and TLS ports.
 You will need to set up a mysql database to provide credentials: put details in the __exim* variables.

+exim_virtual_domains is a dictionary enumerating the delivery domains names supported by this server.
+At the top level, keys represent the domain name - the code calls it 'vtag'.
+Within that, the key 'domains' lists the actual domains covered.
+Also the local users, local aliases and address rewrites are defined.
+Without at least one entry here, you have no local users, and so no local delivery.
+A smarthost wants an empty virtual domain setup because it only ever relays mail.

     exim_server_name: example.org

+    # Which domain names are condsidered to be local (i.e. can deliver to / send from)
+    exim_local_domains:
+    - example.org

     # Host addresses on which to listen.
     exim_listen_addresses: